Behind the Scenes

 Data gathering in the field is a fabulous gig.
 Behind the scenes does involve a lot of improvising wildly to make things work, sort of work, or compensate for abject not-working scenarios.

-One of the plans of the tour is to test the Instagram Promise (Instapromise) where an image on an instagram feed is potentially capable of being taken by a visitor.
+One of the plans of the tour san diego whale watching and also to test the Instagram Promise (Instapromise) where an image on an instagram feed is potentially capable of being taken by a visitor.

 There are three categories of image:

 - the Non Promise.
 An image obviously not possible due to either behind the scenes, limited promo, or some other indication that it’s a display idea only

 - the Promise.
 Any picture that looks like it could reasonably have been taken by a vistor with their own phone.
 The promises do not necessarily have to be able to delivered, they just have look possible as a deliverable.

 - the Delivered.
 Any regrammed / reposted image taken by a visitor.
 Since this photo actually happened, it’s evidence of the possible.